 The unorthodox idea

 DKK 1-2 million for the particularly unorthodox research idea in its early phase, which will be assessed in an anonymous process.
-The next application deadline is 20 March 2019.
+The programme is announced once a year in open competition.
+We will announce the call at the beginning of 2020.
+Deadline will be in March and grant approvals in August/September.

 The exceptional professor